 The American Rescue Plan, a COVID-19 relief package passed in 2021, included a provision requiring payment services like Venmo to provide users with tax form 1099-K if they had business transactions of $600 or more.

 The new rule was originally scheduled to take effect for tax year 2022, but the IRS pushed back its implementation due to concerns about taxpayer confusion.
 For example, many people casually sell personal items, like clothing or furniture, for less than what they paid, which shouldn’t result in a tax bill.
-However, many people could have received Form 1099-K if they had such transactions that exceeded $600.
-In late 2023, the IRS announced it would once again push back the higher reporting threshold by another year and phase in the lower requirement.
+However, many people could have received a 1099-K form if they had similar transactions that exceeded $600.

 -